Patsch91/NerdOCTAXE-Gamma/README.md

 **BOM:** You can directly upload the .csv in this repo to Digikey (watch out - this is still a bit of WIP - you could delete the heatsink for example, which is actually in the BOM, but I am currently testing other ones which I will add later on).
 You will have to order the Lilygo T-Display S3 seperately.

 **HEATSINKS:** Cooling is always a bit WIP.
-For the Asics I used the Heatsinks of "Fujitsu Primergy RX2540 M1 M2"
+For the Asics I used the Heatsinks for "Fujitsu Primergy RX2540 M1 M2"

 **FANS:**  2x Arctic S8038-7K (Monsters :P).
 I am currently running this miner with Fan-PWM set to 55%.
-This is enough to keep the buck at about 60°C and asics ~60-70°C (Heatsink Temp displayed on the UI about 40°C) . (!!Note: These Fans have a relatively high "starting current" - so make sure you dont change the fan-pwm upwards in steps too big... for example the miner running hot with Fan-PWM at ~10% (pulling more amps as the Asics getting hot) turning the Fan-PWM up to 90% in one step *could* lead to triggering the Fuse as the fans are pulling heavy to "accelerate")
+This is enough to keep the buck at about 60°C and heatsinktemp at about 40°C.

 <img src="https://github.com/Patsch91/NerdOCTAXE-Gamma/blob/feat_bm1370/GammaOpen.jpg" width="800px">